 Instructions

-- In a soup pot, saute garlic, onions, and leeks until onions are translucent
+- In a soup pot, saute garlic, onions, and leeks until onions are translucent.

-- Add carrots and chickpeas; stir to combine
+- Add carrots and chickpeas; stir to combine.

-- Add the paprika
+- Add the paprika.

-- Add 4 cups of vegetable broth and bring to a boil
+- Add 4 cups of vegetable broth and bring to a boil.

-- Cover and reduce heat to medium-low
+- Cover and reduce heat to simmer.

-- Cook for 20 minutes
+- Cook for 20 minutes.

 - Remove from heat and blend in a high-speed blender in batches until smooth.